 Cost considerations between HMO and PPO

 HMOs tend to have low out-of-pocket expenses, including no deductible and low office co-pay amounts.
 There is usually no paperwork or claim forms to complete and some pre-existing conditions may be covered, but not all providers accept an HMO.
-PPO out-of-pocket expenses tend to be a little bit more than an HMO plan.
-But you may go to any doctor in the network at any time, without a referral, including all specialists.
+PPO out-of-pocket expenses tend to be a little bit more than an HMO plan, but you may go to any doctor in the network at any time, without a referral, including all specialists.
 In a PPO, you’ll typically have a maximum you pay; after that, all costs are covered by your insurer.

 Short-term health insurance

 If you’re considering a short-term health plan to get you from college to a new job, for example, there are some things to be aware of: 1) Most short-term plans exclude preexisting conditions, so make sure you can get what you need; 2) If you begin treatment for a long-term illness under your short-term plan, the insurer can choose not to re-insure you once your plan has expired; 3) Short-term healthcare might not count as having “continuous coverage.”
 Changes to the Affordable Care Act may require continuous coverage in order to have any preexisting conditions covered.
 So, while these types of plans may be cheaper upfront, they may be much more costly in the long run.

 Do You need Life Insurance?

 It depends on your situation.
 A good life insurance policy would handle the financial responsibilities you leave behind, so family members wouldn’t be burdened.
 Unlike the funds from an estate, the benefits from a life insurance policy will go straight to your beneficiaries, without any roadblocks.
 Several key questions listed below can help give you “yes” signals that you may need life insurance: